 Sapele was not so popular until the governments worldwide put an outright ban on the commercial exploitation of Mahogany, which is one of the world’s most popular and rare timber species.
 Not only Sapele is similar to Mahogany in terms of properties like color, strength, etc. but also it’s much cheaper and readily available, which makes it a viable alternative for industrialists and woodworkers worldwide.
 Same as Mahogany, Sapele can be used for a range of interior and exterior woodworking applications.

-If you are here, you are probably looking to know more about Sapele wood, including the timber properties and uses.
+If you are here, you are probably looking to know more about Sapele wood properties, including the timber characteristics and uses.

 Sapele Wood: Distribution and Basic Properties

-Sapele belongs to the same botanical family as Mahogany and shares similar characteristics in terms of color, workability, etc. The distribution of Sapele trees is largely limited to West African countries including Ghana, Nigeria, and Tanzania.
+Sapele belongs to the same botanical family as Mahogany and comparisons between mahogany vs sapele are made as they shares similar characteristics in terms of color, workability, etc. The distribution of Sapele trees is largely limited to West African countries including Ghana, Nigeria, and Tanzania.
 The Sapele can grow to a maximum height of 100-150 ft (30-45 mt) and have a maximum trunk diameter of 1.5 m.

 As mentioned before, most of the characteristics of Sapele are similar to that of Mahogany.
 These include the heartwood color, which is golden to dark reddish-brown and darkens with age, durability, and grain patterns.
 Because of the interlocking grains, Sapele can be relatively difficult to work with and can result in tearouts during machining operations like planing and routing.